 For these reasons, it's a much better measure for 'market cap' than the Dow Jones.

-Update: The S&P 500 is just a proxy for the total value of all US publicly-traded equities.
+Update: The S&P 500 is still just a proxy for the total value of all US publicly-traded equities and over the long-term it performed differently.
 According to this paper (page A41), the US market cap to gdp ratio in the late 1800's was around 50%, which is a third of what it was during the Dot-com bubble of 2000.

 As mentioned above, the S&P 500 captures approximately 80% of available market capitalization.
 Therefore it is quite representative of the entire stock market.
 Intuitively, the stock market and the overall economy should grow with a similar pace.